 156) No Guts, No Cory (S5E6)

-Season 5, Episode 6 is another alternate reality episode, which features Salem the Cat from Sabrina, The Teenage Witch.
-Cory goes back to the 1940s, where he leaves Topanga to fight in World War II.
+Season 5, Episode 6 is another alternate reality episode featuring Salem the Cat from Sabrina, The Teenage Witch.
+Cory returns to the 1940s when he leaves Topanga to fight in World War II.

 157) I Ain’t Gonna Spray Lettuce No More (S4E3)